-One minute it's new regulations, then it's Brexit, now a global pandemic.
+One minute it's new regulations, then it's Brexit, and now a global pandemic.
 Each can affect consumer demands, equipment, technology and the skills your business needs.

-Simple steps to manage organisational change effectively
+How to manage organisational change effectively

 - Understand why change is needed - Be clear about why change is necessary and desirable.
 What are the drivers pushing you towards change?
 They may be internal or external to your organisation.
 What are the opportunities and threats?
 This first step is fundamental and underpins the entire change process.